Who is this

 I love talking about history, and I hate talking about myself!
 But here we are on the ABOUT page.

 I used to think Utah history was boring.
 My focus had always been far-flung parts of the world—the further back in time, the better.
 But after my students taught me to look for the human stories in “boring” history, I went looking for the human characters in Ogden history.
 Boy did I find them.
-Now, I know our famously gritty Ogden for what it truly is: a place of global historical significance, with a stunningly international story to tell.
+Now, I know our famously gritty Ogden for what it truly is: a place of global historical significance, with a stunningly inspiring story to tell.

 I host a women’s history podcast.